mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 }
 ```

 The initial size of our `div` element is 200px by 200px.
-Using the `background-size` property we can shrink the "triangle" gradient to 100px by 100px to make the shapes repeat in each quadrant.
+Using the `background-size` property we can shrink the "triangle" gradient to 100px by 100px which will make the shape repeat in each quadrant.

 <div class="animated-background layer-b"></div>